qaschevychelov/JSWebdriverioAutomation/README.md

 3. in the project folder run `npm run report` - it will create `allure-results` folder
 4. in the project folder run `allure serve` in order to deploy Allure Report

+## How to run Appium tests
+### This method is implemented in order to automate chat-apps.
+The approach uses WDIO multiremote feature
+* place mobile tests in `test/android` folder
+* prepare 2 Android emulators/phones
+* run tests with `npm run android.app` - `phone1` and `phone2` will be created.
+These are driver instances.
+With them you can control each device

 [link]: https://nodejs.org/dist/v12.18.3/node-v12.18.3-x64.msi